This post may contain affiliate links, view our disclaimer for details.

 • Sprinkle the flour, cinnamon, baking soda, and salt on top of the wet ingredients.
 Sift dry ingredients with a fork then mix them into the wet.
 Add the chocolate chips and mix to combine.

-• The dough will be VERY thick and sticky, but should still be able to be scooped.
-If itโ€™s too sticky, chill the dough in the fridge for 5-10 minutes.
+The dough will be VERY thick and sticky, but should still be able to be scooped.
+If it’s too sticky, chill the dough in the fridge for 5-10 minutes.

-• Scoop 1-2 tbsp of dough and space the cookie dough balls about 2โ€ apart
+• Scoop 1-2 tbsp of dough and space the cookie dough balls about 2” apart on a parchment lined baking sheet.
+Top the cookies with more chocolate chips or chopped chocolate.

-• Bake at 350ยฐF (180ยฐC) for 11-13 minutes, depending on the size of your cookies.
+• Bake at 350°F (180°C) for 11-13 minutes, depending on the size of your cookies.
 I baked mine (about 2 tbsp of dough per cookie) for 12.5 minutes.

-• The edges should look lightly golden brown.
-The tops should look soft and a bit puffy, but they shouldnโ€™t look gooey or wet.ย
+The edges should look lightly golden brown.
+The tops should look soft and a bit puffy, but they shouldn’t look gooey or wet.

 • When you remove the baking sheet from the oven, smack or tap the tray on the counter or stovetop 2-4 times.
 This helps deflate the cookies and makes them less puffy with perfect chewy edges!
-Use a large, circular cookie cutter or large glass to shape the cookies back into a circle if they spread unevenly.ย
+Use a large, circular cookie cutter or large glass to shape the cookies back into a circle if they spread unevenly.

 Video